bjoernalbers/phrase/README.md

 # phrase - the passphrase generator

-`phrase` is a command-line tool to generate passphrases, that is passwords made from random words.
+`phrase` is a command-line tool to generate easy-to-remember passwords from random words.

 ## Installation